My Hustler: Critical reception

-A common expression at the time of the film's initial release was one of revolutionary.
+A common expression at the time of the film's initial release described the work as being revolutionary.
 New York Times critic Bosley Crowther wrote:

 "It is sordid, vicious and contemptuous.
 The only thing engaging about it is a certain quality and tone of degradation that is almost too candid and ruthless to be believed."

 A few years later the revolutionary nature of My Hustler was being recognised; Vincent Canby, in somewhat backwards and grudging praise, complained that distributors were taking his critical remarks out of context and using them as advertising come-ons:

 "Warhol, of course, is responsible for one of the toughest dilemmas facing critics today.
 Largely as a result of his pioneering in the making of movies like Chelsea Girls and My Hustler it's impossible to accurately describe many new movies without automatically writing phrases that can't be picked up and used as instant come-ons."

 By 1995 the critical perspective of Warhol's most influential films, including My Hustler had shifted to an appreciation of their unique, semi-documentary perspective, Stephen Holden:

 "The esthetic running through Warhol's films is an icy voyeurism.
 As witty or sexy or photogenic as Warhol's superstars may have been, their largely unstructured, crudely edited play-acting in front of his camera could also be cruelly revealing.
 Again and again, one has the feeling of confronting people with limited internal resources, desperate to be noticed at any cost."